-- It is a great recipe!
-It's quick and easy to make; no cooking or hot water bath is required.
+- Convenience!
+This is a great recipe that’s easy to make; no cooking or hot water bath is required.

-- The pickles stay crunchy since there is no heating process that can make pickles soggy.
+- Texture!
+Since there is no heating process which can make the pickles soggy, these pickles stay nice and crisp.

-- They are super fresh and delicious, you just might eat the entire jar in one sitting.
+- Fresh and Delicious!
+These pickles are made in a small batch with fresh ingredients, you might eat the jar in one sitting.

 As an Amazon Associate, I earn from qualifying purchases.